-Category: fedora (Page 2 of 6)
+Category: Fedora (Page 2 of 6)

 OpenOffice.org ⇢ Apache

 Many words have been expended on this situation.
 I don’t have an awful lot to add about the project side of things: I think it’s immensely sad that OpenOffice.org is being forked again (this is much more clearly a fork than LibreOffice was), but fundamentally all actors within the free software world are autonomous and have free will.
-Such is life. (this is a deeply opinionated blog post. feel free to skip it, take it with a grain of salt, whatever.
+Such is life.

 Read More